Wetterprophet/interpart/modules/database/README.md

 ## Add new questions

 * change desired languaged in *config.js* by editing the lanuage array
-* run `./create-question.js "Wie geht es dir" --language de`
+* run `./create-question.js "Wie geht es dir" --lang de`
 * copy output and add it to the file *data/questions.json*:
     ```
     [